Faltenreich/Diaguard/README.md

 [SQLite](https://developer.android.com/training/data-storage/sqlite) is used as query language for the database.
 Object-relational mapping takes then place via [ORMLite](http://ormlite.com).

 [XML](https://developer.android.com/guide/topics/ui/declaring-layout) is used as markup language for user interfaces.
-These views are then bound to Java via [Butter Knife](http://jakewharton.github.io/butterknife).
+These views are then bound to Java via [View Binding](https://developer.android.com/topic/libraries/view-binding).

 #### Localization